 Your dog isn’t in any real danger from these symptoms, as it’s just their body’s way of telling them they ate something they shouldn’t have.

-That said, consider calling your vet if your dog isn’t feeling good and you find a chewed on canna.
+That said, consider calling your vet if your canine companion isn’t feeling good and you find a chewed-on canna.

-The vet might recommend something to reduce the symptoms or have you come in for a routine check-up if your dog had a lot of canna for lunch.
+The veterinarian might recommend something to reduce the symptoms or have you come in for a routine check-up if your dog had a lot of canna for lunch.